nftgp/specs/README.md

 Resolving a URI means fetching the identified resource via the appropriate protocol (http, ipfs, or nftgp) and embedding the resolved data as [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) in the SVG replacing the resolved original URI.

 In case of unsuccessful fetch requests the original URI shall be left untouched.

-## IPFS Caching

-WIP

-Rough idea is to use IPFS as a decentral cache storage.
-Open question is how to retrieve the IPFS CID (content hash of the resolved SVG file).
-Could be provided by some sort of decentralized key value store (mapping nft:// URIs to IPFS CIDs).
-What options do exist for decentralized key value stores?

-Probably a good idea to scope this part out of the inital version.

 ## Gateway implementations